-Note: Pictures are taken from the links below, I will add my pictures.
+Note: Pictures are taken from the links below, I will add my own pictures in due course.

 B&M's IQ reflector which is used in the B&M IQ Fly, IQ Cyo, Ixon IQ (battery powered headlamp), Ixon IQ speed (battery powered headlamp) and Schmidt Edelux, exists in at least 2 versions, about which there's a fair amount of information on the IBC forum (mtb-news.de):